ibm-cloud-docs/containers/storage-utilities.md

     :   **Backup**: Enter the name of the backup that you want to create in {{site.data.keyword.cos_full_notm}}. **Restore**: Enter the name of the backup that you created with the {{site.data.keyword.cloud_notm}} Backup Restore Helm chart in {{site.data.keyword.cos_full_notm}}.
 If you have multiple full backups in your {{site.data.keyword.cos_full_notm}} service instance, the PVC is restored with the data of the last full backup.
 If you have incremental backups, the PVC is restored with the data of the last full backup, including all incremental backups up to the day where you start the restore.

     `PVC_NAMES`
-    :   **Backup**: Enter the name of the PVC that you want to back up.
-If you want to back up multiple PVCs, add each PVC to the list of PVCs.
-To list available PVCs in your cluster that you can back up, run `kubectl get pvc`. **Restore**: Enter the name of the PVC to which you want to restore data from {{site.data.keyword.cos_full_notm}}.
+    :   **Backup**: Enter the name of the PVC to back up.
+To back up multiple PVCs, add each PVC to the list of PVCs.
+To list available PVCs in your cluster that you can back up, run `kubectl get pvc`. **Restore**: Enter the name of the PVC to which you restore data from {{site.data.keyword.cos_full_notm}}.
 You can restore data to one PVC at a time only.
 To list available PVCs in your cluster that you can restore data to, run `kubectl get pvc`.

     `CHART_TYPE`
-    :   Enter the name of the chart type that you want to deploy.
+    :   Enter the name of the chart type to deploy.
 Enter `backup` to deploy the backup chart.
 Enter `restore` to deploy the restore chart.

     `BACKUP_TYPE`
     :   Required only for backups.
-Enter `full` to create a full backup, or `incremental` if you want to back up only new or changed files.
+Enter `full` to create a full backup, or `incremental` to back up only new or changed files.
 If you choose `incremental`, you must specify the `SCHEDULING_INFO` and `SCHEDULING_TYPE` option.
 If you don't specify the `BACKUP_TYPE` option, a full backup is created by default.

     `SCHEDULE_TYPE`
     :   Required only for backups.
 Enter `periodic` to create scheduled backups, or leave this option empty to create a one-time backup.
-If you want to create periodic backups, you must define the backup interval in the `SCHEDULE_INFO` option.
+To create periodic backups, you must define the backup interval in the `SCHEDULE_INFO` option.

     `SCHEDULE_INFO`
     :   Required only for backups.
-If you want to create periodic backups, you must decide on the backup schedule.
+To create periodic backups, you must decide on the backup schedule.
 Choose between `hourly`, `daily`, or `weekly`.
 If you set this option, you must set `SCHEDULE_TYPE` to `periodic`.

 4. Save and close the `values.yaml` file.